ytakefuji/exercises/README.md

 # 1.Sweden prediction using curve-fitting
 <a href='https://github.com/ytakefuji/sweden'> Sweden prediction</a>

-1.Use numpy.polyfit function for prediction.
+Use numpy.polyfit function for prediction.

 Hints: np.polyfit(x,y,z) where x and y are input and output with the zth degree of polinomial.

+$ python swedendaily.py

 # 2. Prediction for any country